 - Ecotax.
 The specific ecotax for this combination (if the ecotax option is enabled).

 - Minimum quantity.
 You might prefer this combination to only be sold in bulk.
 Use this field to set the number of items to be sold in bulk.

 - Available date.
-If this is a temporary or promotional product combination, you can indicate the date at which this product should not be available for sale anymore.
+If this product is out of stock, you can indicate when the product will be available again.

 - Image.
 The images that are linked to the original product (as uploaded using the form in the "Images" tab on the left) are displayed.
 Check the box for the images that best represent this combination.